TeaByte/catway-mail/README.md

-# CatDNS Temp Mail
+# CatWay Temp Mail

-Welcome to CatDNS Temp Mail, a simple temporary email service powered by [Postfix](https://www.postfix.org/) mail server and complemented by the T3 Stack for the website.
+CatWay Temp Mail, a simple temporary email service powered by [Postfix](https://www.postfix.org/) mail server and complemented by the [T3 Stack](https://create.t3.gg/) for the website.

 ## Getting Started